xXPerditorXx/sinusbot-scripts/README.md

 <br><br><br><br>

 # Repo Content
-Every of my scripts registers a Sinusbot Command, so keep in mind to use your prefix before the command.
+All my scripts register a Sinusbot Command, so keep in mind to use your prefix before the command.
 <br><br><br>
 **youtube_search.js:**<br>
 Searches with the command `ytsearch` or `yts` via the YouTube API.
 Afterwards it plays the Video for you.<br>